JPBP22/nutrition-app/README.md

 # NutriApp-flutter.

-### App built on flutter to recommend diets to meet users goal on a weekyl basis.
+### App built on flutter to recommend diets to meet users goal on a weekly basis.

 1. Login & Sign up.
     - Create user and login.